kd8bxp/m5atom_examples/README.md

 Unfortuntally I couldn't get the "TomThumb" font to work with the FastLED GFX library.
 FastLED appears to work better on this device, but the Adafruit Neopixel & GFX libraries provide better fonts support.

+## Libraries

+Because the Arduino IDE has been getting pretty bad handling libraries, I've included the libraries used in the src directory of the sketch.
+These libraries may have been slightly modified to work from the sketch directory, and do not include the examples.
+ NOTE: Adafruit Libraries could not be used from the sketch directory.
+Sketches Compile from the libraries directory.

 ## Contributing